lmorg/murex/gen/root/README.inc.md

     features:
       - title: Content Aware
         icon: arrows-to-circle
-        details: Murex has built-in support for natively manipulating various file formats such as JSON, TOML, YAML, XML, CSV, and commonlog.
+        details: Murex has built-in support for natively manipulating various file formats such as JSON, TOML, YAML, CSV, and commonlog.
 This allows for seamless integration and manipulation of data in these formats.
         link: types/

       - title: Objects and Maps